AVR microcontrollers: Raven wireless kit

 The RAVEN kit supports wireless development using Atmel's IEEE 802.15.4 chipsets, for Zigbee and other wireless stacks.
 It resembles a pair of wireless more-powerful Butterfly cards, plus a wireless USBKey; and costing about that much (under $US100).
 All these boards support JTAG-based development.

 The kit includes two AVR Raven boards, each with a 2.4 GHz transceiver supporting IEEE 802.15.4 (and a freely licensed Zigbee stack).
-The radios are driven with ATmega1284p processors, which are supported by a custom segmented LCD display driven by an ATmega3290p processor.
+The radios are driven with ATmega1284p processors, which are supported by a custom segmented LCD driven by an ATmega3290p processor.
 Raven peripherals resemble the Butterfly: piezo speaker, DataFlash (bigger), external EEPROM, sensors, 32 kHz crystal for RTC, and so on.
 These are intended for use in developing remote sensor nodes, to control relays, or whatever is needed.

 The USB stick uses an AT90USB1287 for connections to a USB host and to the 2.4 GHz wireless links.
 These are intended to monitor and control the remote nodes, relying on host power rather than local batteries.